 Watch her short TED talk here

-Start with building trust and the ideas will follow.
-However you want to gather them.
+So when brainstorming, start with building trust and the ideas will follow.

-If you’re interested in developing your creative abilities and problem-solving skills check out our courses here.
+If you’re interested in developing your creative abilities and problem-solving skills check out our latest courses.